 Fastweb is one of the main telecommunications operators in Italy, with one of the most extensive full IP next-generation fibre-optic networks in Italy.
-Since it was founded in 1999, the company has invested more than nine billion euros in its landline network infrastructure as a factor to enable it to provide converging ultra-broadband services that are characterised by speed, quality and reliability.
+Since it was founded in 1999, the company has invested more than ten billion euros in its landline network infrastructure as a factor to enable it to provide converging ultra-broadband services that are characterised by speed, quality and reliability.

 Fastweb's mobile service allows to watch HD video streaming, download and share even faster videos, photos and multimedia contents on social networks and try a unique navigation experience.